 For CIEE alumni from the United States, teaching English abroad is a great way to gain new skills and continue your international travels.

-CIEE has teach abroad programs in Chile, China, the Czech Republic, Hungary, Morocco, Portugal, South Korea, Spain, Thailand, and Vietnam.
+CIEE has teach abroad programs in China, South Korea, Spain, and Thailand.

 CIEE TEACHING ENGLISH AS A FOREIGN LANGUAGE (TEFL) CERTIFICATION